Free Zig Tutorials

 Error Handling

-Master Zig's error handling system with error unions, error sets, try/catch, and errdefer
+Master Zig error handling — use error unions, error sets, try/catch, and errdefer to write robust code that fails gracefully without exceptions.

 Memory and Allocators

-Understand Zig's memory model with stack vs heap allocation, allocators, and manual memory management
+Understand Zig memory management — compare stack vs heap allocation, use allocator interfaces, and avoid leaks with explicit manual memory control.

 Optionals and Unions